LSafer/compose-iframe/README.md

 # Iframe component for compose-multiplatform (desktop + android + JS + WASM) [![](https://jitpack.io/v/net.lsafer/compose-iframe.svg)](https://jitpack.io/#net.lsafer/compose-iframe)

-On desktop, this implementation uses `kcef` in background and render it in a swing component.
+On desktop, this implementation uses `kcef` in for rendering and `FileKit` for file picker integration.
 [How to setup for desktop](./SETUP_DESKTOP.md)

 On android, this implementation uses `androidx.webkit` for rendering and `FileKit` for file picker integration.
 [How to setup for Android](./SETUP_ANDROID.md)